 Brampton's 2019 Age-Friendly Strategy and Action Plan directs investments to age-friendly structures and programs.
 The Age-Friendly Strategy and Action Plan supports community hubs, provision of free or affordable activities and events, and enhance seniors programming at community centres.
 Access to seating is a point of emphasis in the Strategy and Action Plan's objectives relating to public buildings and outdoor spaces, as is the availability of washrooms.
 The BCFCSC, Knightsbridge Seniors Centre and the Recreation Division's programming combined with the Parks Planning Division's considerations of multi-generational park designs help attain these objectives.
+The City is already increasing access and promoting health for seniors through approved and in-progress actions including plans to implement free recreation for residents ages 70+ in 2024 and 65+in 2025.

 An Age-Friendly city is inherently a youth-friendly city as well.
 With more than 85,000 people (or 13% of residents) between 10 and 19 years of age recorded in Brampton in 2021, a need exists for youth and teens to have meaningful recreation and sport opportunities available particularly with increasing reports of anxiety, depression, and self-harm.1 The City was awarded a Platinum 'Youth-Friendly Community' designation in 2020, demonstrating it is providing services and making efforts to engage youth.
 Brampton continues to provide positive spaces and services including through the new Gore Meadows Activity Hub and developments of innovative Youth Hubs that offer safe spaces for people between the ages of 14 and 29 support their physical, mental and emotional wellbeing.
 The City also has many partnerships with schools to provide greater access to their facilities.
-Many parks have been designed with outdoor study spaces, wi-fi, urban art and other youth-oriented amenities.